MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/ns-portcls-__unnamed_struct_0c93_5.md

 </table></span></div>When calling the <b>Handler</b> routine, the caller passes in a single call parameter, which is a pointer to a caller-allocated <a href="..\portcls\ns-portcls-_pcevent_request.md">PCEVENT_REQUEST</a> structure.

-##### - Flags.PCEVENT_ITEM_FLAG_BASICSUPPORT

-If the client specifies this flag, the driver returns STATUS_SUCCESS if it supports the event and an error code if it does not.

-#### - Id

-Specifies the event ID.
-This member identifies an event item within the event set.
-If the event set contains N items, valid event IDs are integers in the range 0 to N-1.

-#### - Set

-Specifies the event set.
-This member is a pointer to a GUID that uniquely identifies the event set.
-See the list of event-set GUIDs in <a href="https://msdn.microsoft.com/library/windows/hardware/ff536195">Audio Drivers Event Sets</a>.

 ## -remarks